The Throne That Was a Leash

 In Community College I stood at a fork: writing or computing.
 I still craved mastery over machines — and, I now recognize, the quiet power that comes with it — even if I didn’t want to admit that drive.
 I chose computer science and began an apprenticeship in craft and consequence: learning to make things that work, and slowly learning what it means when they don’t.

 Through Reddit I found Cloud Security Office Hours, a humble, helpful community, and was invited by Michael into Mindset Dojo.
-I didn’t connect with it immediately, but returning again and again — and learning from the Dojo and my Zensei — helped me fuse technical precision with conversational presence.
+I didn’t connect with it immediately, but returning again and again — and learning from the Dojo and my Sensei — helped me fuse technical precision with conversational presence.
 Mindset Dojo became the brave space where writing returned and mastery shifted from being about me to being about the people I serve.

 Internships at Richmond Community Schools and the Boys & Girls Club of Wayne County turned ideas into practice.
 Protecting classroom and community networks taught me readiness and resilience — that each patch, policy, and pipeline is an act of care.
 Those experiences finished the arc: I moved from chasing prestige to treating design choices as moral responsibilities.